-ADO performance measurement data have several limitations.
+Even with the updated reporting process, ADO performance measurement data have several limitations that cannot be completely overcome:

 - Data are self-reported by each ADO.
 The reporting system does not employ performance measures that are verifiable by a third party.
-Therefore, Commerce staff is not able to fully audit the performance reports. - Several ADOs report difficulty determining the value of certain measures, such as the amount of private investment leveraged and employment wages for many projects.
-Gathering this information depends greatly on the strength of the relationship between the ADO and the individual business, so results are often inconsistent.
+Therefore, Commerce staff is not able to fully audit the performance reports. - Several ADOs report difficulty determining the value of certain measures, such as the amount of capital investment leveraged and employment wages for many projects.
+Gathering this information depends greatly on the strength of the relationship between the ADO and the individual business they are reporting on, so results are often inconsistent. - Each ADO focuses on different aspects of recruitment, retention, expansion and trade, so reporting is not consistent between ADOs.
+For example, a small county like Asotin has fewer resources than an urban county in Western Washington, so its efforts are typically focused on a smaller set of deliverables.